clikc-eu/clikc-recsys-app/README.md

 - One training request can be accepted at a time.
 Next calls will be ignored until current training is done.
 - Background training is performed via APScheduler library.
 - Communication between microservices is performed via AIOHTTP library.
-- Feature extraction is performed via spaCy.
+- Keyword extraction is performed via spaCy.

 ### Credits & Documentations
 - LightFM Documentation: https://making.lyst.com/lightfm/docs/home.html